What do we learn from stories?

-What happens when we tell, re-tell, and study myths and other sacred stories: awakening our consciousness to the archetypal and the numinous.
+Tell, re-tell, and study myths and other sacred stories: awakening your consciousness to the archetypal and the numinous.

-What happens when we write our own personal myth: understanding the events of our own lives from a larger, deeper, symbolic perspective.
+Write your own personal myth: trying to understand the events of your own life from a larger, deeper, symbolic perspective.

-What happens when we story-tell or story share, recounting our personal journeys, including the stories of our woundings, told within a compassionate, ceremonial container that embraces the transpersonal dimension of all narratives.
+Recount your personal journeys, including the stories of your woundings, told within a compassionate, ceremonial container that embraces the transpersonal dimension of all narratives.
 To be witnessed by kin and community.

 The Pearl as a symbol of transformation

 That a jewel can begin as an irritant is part of the pearl’s fascination.
 A grain of sand or bit of organic matter enters the shell of an oyster and can’t be extruded.

 The pearl is self-made in the fleshy oyster, intimating something singular and of inestimable worth luminously hidden in the psychic darkness of our fleshy nature, a ‘pearl’ that could be discovered by chance, actively sought or mysteriously shown.
 For alchemy, the pearl represented the ‘arcane remedy’, an inherent ‘virtue’ or tendency in the unconscious to restore what has been compromised in the self to its essential integrity.
 In the Gnostic Hymn of the Pearl, the pearl is the gnosis or ‘self-acquaintance’ that reunites the soul forgetful of itself with its divine origin.
 Pearls have been likened to drops of rain that bring moisture and renewal to sere land, and to teardrops that are the priceless emollients of bitter sadness.